safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 console.log(`https://goerli.etherscan.io/address/${safeSdkOwner1.getAddress()}`)
 ```

-Calling the method `deploySafe`will deploy the desired Safe and return a Safe Core SDK initialized instance ready to be used.
+Calling the `deploySafe` method will deploy the desired Safe and return a Safe Core SDK initialized instance ready to be used.
 Check the [API Reference](https://github.com/safe-global/safe-core-sdk/tree/main/packages/safe-core-sdk#deploysafe) for more details on additional configuration parameters and callbacks.

 ### Send ETH to the Safe